World’s End estate

 Every Thursday from 10am to 4pm.

-Chelsea Youth Hub,
+Chelsea Youth Hub, Blantyre Street, SW10 0EQ [email protected]

 Cheyne Family Hub

 A place for children, young people and their families.
 Support from pregnancy to 18 years of age (up to 25 for SEND).
-Health visiting and breastfeeding support, activities and fun sessions for under fives, Health Start vouchers, nursery support, parenting support, adult education and children and adult mental health support.
+Health visiting and breastfeeding support, activities and fun sessions for under fives, Healthy Start vouchers, nursery support, parenting support, adult education and children and adult mental health support.

-Monday to Friday 9am to 5pm.
+Monday to Friday, 9am to 5pm.

-SW10 0ST
+10 Thorndike Close, SW10 0ST [email protected]

 World’s End Under Fives Centre Works in the community, supporting local families with children under five years.
 Also provides a number of childcare and family support services as well as adult education courses.
-18 Blantyre Street SW10 0DS [email protected]
+18 Blantyre Street, SW10 0DS [email protected]

 Other services close by (Chelsea and Earl’s Court)